‘Get up at 4am’ they said. ‘Make sure you start before sunrise’.

 The trail then winds its way around the top of the canyon, past plants you have no idea could survive out there and around giant eroded domes that look like they’re from another planet.

 About half way round you’ll spot some steps heading down into the canyon.
 Although initially put off by the thought of adding an extra 30 minutes to the trek we were pleased in the end to have made it to the Garden of Eden.
 The effort was well rewarded by the serene rock pool we found at the bottom.

 The last stretch of the rim walk is the most scenic, in my opinion.
 As you approach the final elevated section, the sheer height and steepness of the canyon is revealed and the colour of the sandstone, eroded through the ages, is breath-taking.

 - You’ll need very sturdy footwear, some parts of the trail are pretty craggy.

 - Start as early as your body will allow.
-Aim to be at the top of the canyon before the sun reaches that height.
+Aim to be at the top of the canyon before the sun reaches its summit.

 - Don’t get too close to the edge for the sake of a good picture.
 It’s a long and expensive journey to the nearest hospital.

-- Ask your accommodation to lay out some food or snacks for you before you start.
+- Ask your accommodation to lay out some food or snacks for you before you start and pack a few in your bag.
 The Garden Of Eden is a great place to munch a muesli bar.

-- There are bathrooms in the car park but if you need to go before that you’ll find a good ‘bush loo’ at the top of the stairs, which come after the Garden Of Eden.
+- There are bathrooms in the car park but if you need to go before that you’ll find a good ‘bush loo’ at the top of the stairs that come after the Garden Of Eden.